Skip to content

 Oceania

-Complete guide to document compliance for UK auto dealerships: V5C logbook, DVLA registration, HPI checks, FCA requirements for vehicle finance, buyer identity verification and document requirements by transaction type.
+Complete guide to document compliance for Canadian auto dealerships: provincial vehicle registration, AMVIC standards, buyer identity verification

-Illustration for Auto dealership document compliance: vehicle registration and buyer identity verification โ€” Industry
+Illustration for Auto dealership document compliance: vehicle โ€” Industry

 Summarize this article with

-Selling a vehicle in the United Kingdom requires a structured sequence of document checks that spans vehicle registration, buyer identity verification, consumer protection obligations, and โ€” where finance is involved โ€” Financial Conduct Authority (FCA) compliance.
-A dealership processing 120 transactions per month handles between 700 and 1,200 individual documents: V5C registration certificates, driving licences, proof of address, MOT certificates, finance agreements, and HPI check results.
+Selling a vehicle in Canada requires a structured sequence of document checks that spans provincial vehicle registration, buyer identity verification, consumer protection obligations, and โ€” where financing is involved โ€” provincial regulatory compliance.
+A dealership processing 120 transactions per month handles between 700 and 1,200 individual documents: vehicle ownership permits, provincial driver's licences, proof of address, safety standards certificates, financing agreements, and lien search results.
 A single missing or expired document can delay the sale, expose the dealer to regulatory action, or leave the business liable for a vehicle with undisclosed encumbrances.

-According to the Driver and Vehicle Licensing Agency (DVLA), over 8.1 million vehicle keeper changes were processed in 2025, with approximately 9 % rejected on first submission due to incomplete documentation, incorrect V5C details, or identity mismatches.
+Provincial motor vehicle registries process millions of vehicle ownership transfers annually, with a significant percentage rejected on first submission due to incomplete documentation, incorrect registration details, or identity mismatches.
 For motor trade professionals, document compliance is not an administrative overhead โ€” it is a condition of trading legally and maintaining consumer trust.

 This article is provided for informational purposes only and does not constitute legal, financial, or regulatory advice.
 Consult a qualified professional for guidance specific to your situation.

-The regulatory framework for vehicle sales in the UK
+The regulatory framework for vehicle sales in Canada

-The V5C contains information that the dealer must cross-reference against the physical vehicle: registration number, vehicle identification number (VIN), make, model, colour, engine size, and date of first registration.
-Any discrepancy between the V5C and the vehicle present in the showroom is a red flag for cloning, theft, or data entry errors.
+The vehicle identification number (VIN), make, model, colour, and year must be cross-referenced between the registration documents and the physical vehicle.
+Any discrepancy is a red flag for cloning, theft, or data entry errors.

 Buyer identity verification

-• Consumer protection: The Consumer Rights Act 2015 requires sellers to ensure they are dealing with the actual purchaser, particularly for credit agreements and warranty registrations.
+• Consumer protection: Provincial consumer protection legislation requires sellers to ensure they are dealing with the actual purchaser, particularly for credit agreements and warranty registrations.

-• Proceeds of Crime Act 2002: For cash transactions above GBP 10,000 or where there are grounds for suspicion, dealers must carry out customer due diligence, including identity verification.
+• PCMLTFA obligations: For cash transactions of CAD 10,000 or more or where there are grounds for suspicion, dealers may need to carry out client identification, including identity verification.

-Accepted identity documents include a valid passport, UK driving licence (photocard), or biometric residence permit.
-Proof of address documents include utility bills (less than 3 months old), bank statements, council tax bills, or HMRC correspondence.
+Accepted identity documents include a valid Canadian passport, provincial driver's licence (photocard), or Permanent Resident Card.
+Proof of address documents include utility bills (less than 3 months old), bank statements, or government correspondence.

-• Outstanding finance: whether the vehicle is subject to a hire purchase or conditional sale agreement that has not been settled.
+• Outstanding liens: whether the vehicle is subject to a loan or lease agreement that has not been discharged.

-• Insurance write-off status: whether the vehicle has been declared a total loss by an insurer (categories A, B, S, or N).
+• Salvage/rebuilt status: whether the vehicle has been declared a total loss and subsequently rebuilt (branded title).

-• Stolen vehicle marker: whether the vehicle has been reported stolen to the police.
+• Stolen vehicle marker: whether the vehicle has been reported stolen.

-• Mileage discrepancies: whether recorded MOT mileage readings are inconsistent with the odometer.
+• Odometer discrepancies: whether recorded inspection or service mileage readings are inconsistent with the odometer.

 Documents required by transaction type